-- 1. Implemented previously identified opportunities for process improvements resulting in a 3 percent increase in the timely payment of invoices. - Capital projects processed invoices timely 98 percent of the time. - A dashboard is being built to track the timeliness of invoice processing for infrastructure projects.
+- 1. Implemented previously identified opportunities for process improvements resulting in a 4 percent increase in the timely payment of invoices since March 2019. - Capital projects processed invoices timely 99 percent of the time. - A quad sheet to track the timeliness of invoice processing for infrastructure projects has been developed.